-One way to look at the HighSpeed TCP proposal is that it operates in the same fashion as a turbo-charger on an engine; the faster the engine is running, the higher the turbo-charged boost to the engine's normal performance.
-Below a certain threshold value the TCP congestion avoidance function is unaltered, but once the packet loss rate falls below a certain threshold value then the higher speed congestion avoidance algorithm is invoked.
-The higher speed rate equation proposed by HighSpeed TCP is based on achieving a transfer rate of 10Gbps over a 100ms latency path with a packet loss rate of 1 in 10 million packets.
-Working backward from these parameters gives us a rate equation for W, the number of packets per RTT interval of W = $0.12 / p^{0.835}$.
-This is approximately equivalent to a MulTCP session where the number of parallel sessions, N, is raised as the TCP rate increases.
+One way to look at the HighSpeed TCP proposal is that it operates in the same fashion as a turbocharger on an engine; the faster the engine is running, the higher the turbo-charged boost to the normal performance of the engine.
+Below a certain threshold value the TCP congestion avoidance function is unaltered, but when the packet loss rate falls below a certain threshold value then the higher speed congestion avoidance algorithm is invoked.
+The higher-speed rate equation proposed by HighSpeed TCP is based on achieving a transfer rate of 10 Gbps over a 100-ms latency path with a packet loss rate of 1 in 10 million packets.
+Working backward from these parameters gives us a rate equation for W, the number of packets per RTT interval of $W = 0.12/\rho^{0.835}$ , approximately equivalent to a MulTCP session where the number of parallel sessions, N, is raised as the TCP rate increases.

-This can be translated into two critical parameters for a modified TCP: the number of segments to be added to the current window size for each lossless RTT time interval, and the number of segments to reduce the window size in response to a packet loss event.
-Conventional TCP uses values of 1 and (1⁄2)W respectively.
-The HighSpeed TCP approach increases the congestion window by 1 segment for TCP transfer rates up to 10Mbps, but then uses an increase of some 6 segments per RTT for 100Mbps, 26 segments at 1Gbps and 70 segments at 10Gbps.
-In other words the faster the TCP rate that has already been achieved achieved, then the greater the rate acceleration.
-Highspeed TCP also advocates a smaller multiplicative decrease in response to a single packet drop, so that at 10Mbps the multiplier would be 1⁄2, at 100Mbps the multiplier is 1/3, 1Gbps it is 1/5 and at 10Gbps it is set to 1/10.
+This result can be translated into two critical parameters for a modified TCP: the number of segments to be added to the current window size for each lossless RTT time interval, and the number of segments to reduce the window size in response to a packet loss event.
+Conventional TCP uses values of 1 and (1⁄2) W, respectively.
+The HighSpeed TCP approach increases the congestion window by 1 segment for TCP transfer rates up to 10 Mbps, but then uses an increase of some 6 segments per RTT for 100 Mbps, 26 segments at 1 Gbps and 70 segments at 10 Gbps.
+In other words the faster the TCP rate that has already been achieved, then the greater the rate acceleration.
+Highspeed TCP also advocates a smaller multiplicative decrease in response to a single packet drop, so that at 10 Mbps the multiplier would be 1⁄2, at 100 Mbps the multiplier is 1/3, at 1 Gbps it is 1/5, and at 10 Gbps it is set to 1/10.

-What does this look like?
-Figure 8 shows a HighSpeed TCP simulation.
-What is not easy to discern is during congestion avoidance HighSpeed TCP opens its sending window in increments of 61 through 64 each RTT interval, making the rate curve slightly upward during this window expansion phase.
-HighSpeed TCP manages to recover from the initial rate halving from slow start in around 30 seconds, and operates at a 8 second cycle, as compared to a single TCP stream's 38 minute cycle, or a N stream MulTCP session that operates at a 20 second cycle.
+What does this process look like?
+Figure 7 shows a HighSpeed TCP simulation.
+What is not easy to discern is that during congestion avoidance HighSpeed TCP opens its sending window in increments of 53 through 64 segments each RTT interval, making the rate curve slightly upward during this window expansion phase.

+HighSpeed TCP manages to recover from the initial rate halving from slow start in about 30 seconds, and operates at an 8-second cycle, as compared to the 38-minute cycle of a single TCP stream, or a 10-stream MulTCP session that operates at a 21-second cycle.